availproject/avail/README.md

 - Build Avail Node for different Linux flavours
 - Find out what node synchronization options are available
 - Running Avail Benchmarks

+## License

+This project contains source files under multiple open source licenses.

+- Most of the code is licensed under the Apache License 2.0.
+- Some files that derive from Substrate may be under the GNU General Public License v3.0.

+See the `LICENSE-APACHE2` and `LICENSE-GPL3` files in the repository root for full text.
+For license details on specific files, check the license header at the top of each source file.